Skip to main content

 • channel-specific credentials should already resolve

-• setup should point to a concrete run command instead of a vague support claim
+• setup should point to a concrete operator path instead of a vague support claim

 Common Rollout Shapes